All Episodes

 I just hate it.

-It's just it's tough.
+It's tough.

-I but but gosh, I hate going to bed.
+But, gosh, I hate going to bed.

 I never get more than six.

-If you don't get seven hours a night, and if you don't want to take the time to get seven hours, who wants to sleep seven hours?
+If you don't get seven hours a night and if you don't want to take the time to get seven hours, who wants to sleep seven hours?

 Stuff to do, stuff to learn, stuff to get ready for.

-Oh, okay, I gotta adjust my schedule.
+Oh, okay, I got to adjust my schedule.

-I gotta start gargling with coffee and uh and then drink it after I gargle with it, and then I gotta start getting seven hours sleep, so I won't get a cold.
+I got to start gargling with coffee and then drink it after I gargle with it.

 Forget it.